 With flavors reflective of the American Southwest and specializing in tacos filled with BBQ meats, Smoke BBQ Taqueria is not your typical BBQ joint.
-The meats (Wagyu, beef brisket, Berkshire pulled pork, St. Louis-style ribs) are all roasted overnight and are deemed “competition-worthy” by quite a few BBQ lovers.
+The meats, Wagyu, beef brisket, Berkshire pulled pork, and St. Louis-style ribs, are all roasted overnight and are deemed “competition-worthy” by quite a few BBQ lovers.

 Bonus: The tacos are made fresh onsite throughout the day!